-Challenge Detail of challenge number
+Challenge number Detail of challenge 1 47% of PPG have poor speech and language skills.

-1 PPG pupils on entry have a lower baseline in reading, writing and mathematics than their peers.
-(Lower Baseline) 2 46% of PPG pupils at St Joseph's have additional Special Educational Needs (including cognitive, social and emotional development).
-(Additional Needs) 3 81% of PPG have poor speech and language skills.
 Oral language skills and development are lower for pupils eligible for PP than for other pupils.
-(Language Development) 4 Lockdowns of 2020 and 2021 meant that some children were unable to access some aspects of the curriculum, even when supported by the school, this has created some gaps in learning (Covid-19 Impact) 5 81% of pupils in receipt of PPG have poor working memory.(Poor Working Memory) 6 11% of the Ever 6 pupils have poor attendance (94.6%) which is below the County average of 95.5%.
+(Language Development) 2 PPG pupils on entry have a lower baseline in reading, writing and mathematics than their peers.
+(Lower Baseline) 2 44% of PPG pupils at St Joseph's have additional Special Educational Needs (including cognitive, social and emotional development).
+(Additional Needs) 4 Lockdowns of 2020 and 2021 meant that some children were unable to access some aspects of the curriculum, even when supported by the school, this has created some gaps in learning (Covid-19 Impact) 5 58% of pupils in receipt of PPG have poor working memory.(Poor Working Memory) 6 17% of the Ever 6 pupils have poor attendance (93.9%) which is below the County average of 95.5%.
 (Attendance)